Matt Doherty (footballer, born 1992): Tottenham Hotspur

 Doherty battled for his right-back place against Serge Aurier.
 On 2 January 2021, he was sent off at the end of a 3–0 home win over Leeds United.

 On 26 February 2022, Doherty scored his first goal for Tottenham in a Premier League clash against Leeds United at Elland Road.

 Tottenham eventually won the game 4–0 in which Son Heung-min and Harry Kane also became the Premier League's deadliest partnership in terms of goals and assists for each other.
 On 9 April 2022, Doherty suffered a medial collateral ligament injury in a win over Aston Villa that kept him out of action for the rest of the season.

 Doherty scored his first goal of the 2022–23 season – his third for the club – in Spurs' 4–0 win over Crystal Palace at Selhurst Park on 4 January 2023.

 Atlético Madrid

 On 31 January 2023, Spurs terminated Doherty's contract so he could join La Liga club Atlético Madrid.
-He featured just twice for Atlético, and left the club as a free agent.
+He featured just twice for Atlético, and left the club as a free agent at the end of the season.